Seitenbau/service-kommune-tracker/README.md

 ## Prerequisites
 1. Setup a MariaDB database (in the examples, we name it `skTracker`)
-1. Create the required tables (see `SkTrackerSpecification.setupTables()`, located at `src/test/groovy/SkTrackerSpecification.groovy`)
+1. Create the required tables.
+   See the method `SkTrackerSpecification.setupTables()`, located in the `src/test/groovy/SkTrackerSpecification.groovy`
 1. Set required environment variables:
    ```bash
    export DB_URL="jdbc:mysql://localhost:3306/skTracker";